TriLift: Interpolation-Free Tri-Plane Lifting for Efficient 3D Perception on Embedded Systems: Experiments

 \subsubsection{Datasets and Evaluation Metrics}

 We evaluate our method on four 3D vision tasks: shape classification, shape completion, semantic segmentation, and object detection.
 For shape classification and completion, we use the ModelNet40~\cite{wu20153d} dataset.
 For semantic segmentation, we benchmark on two large-scale indoor scene datasets, ScanNet~\cite{dai2017scannet} and Stanford 3D~\cite{armeni20163d}.
 For our 3D object detection experiments, we use the same datasets as NeRF-RPN~\cite{hu2023nerf}: Hypersim~\cite{roberts2021hypersim}, 3D-FRONT~\cite{fu20213d}, and ScanNet~\cite{dai2017scannet}.
 For all tasks, we preprocess the raw data by converting it into a volumetric voxel grid representation.
 The grid resolution is set to $128^3$ for ModelNet40, ScanNet, and Stanford 3D.
 For the object detection datasets, we use a resolution of $160^3$ for 3D-FRONT and ScanNet, and $200^3$ for Hypersim to accommodate the varying scene scales.
+The input channel dimension $C$ is task-dependent: $C{=}1$ for binary occupancy in classification and completion, $C{=}1$ for NeRF density in object detection, and $C{=}4$ (occupancy with RGB) for semantic segmentation.

 We employ task-specific metrics for performance evaluation.
 For classification, we report accuracy (Acc), F-score, and Area Under the Curve (AUC).
 For completion, performance is measured by L2 Chamfer distance, F-score, and Intersection over Union (IoU).
 In semantic segmentation, we use mean IoU (mIoU), accuracy, and F-score.
 Finally, for object detection, we report Recall (R) and Average Precision (AP) at IoU thresholds of 0.25 and 0.50.